36 Gifts for Travel Lovers Stuck at Home During Covid (2021)

 Why it’s a bust: Airline miles fluctuate wildly, have tons of conditions, and can expire.
 Plus: you don’t know what airlines reach which destinations or when your traveler wants to hit the skies again.

-If you want to get a gift card, my suggestion is with AirBNB, Uber, Lyfe, or iTalki.
+If you want to get a gift card, my suggestion is with AirBNB, iTalki, or with a language coach.

 🛑 3.
 Rosetta Stone 🛑